 FHA Cash-Out Refinance: A How-To Guide

-What Is An FHA Cash-Out Refinance?
+What Is A Cash-Out Refinance?

 A cash-out refinance is a way for homeowners to both refinance their mortgage loan and pocket a lump sum payment of cash at the end of the process.
 Owners do this by refinancing into a loan that is larger than what they owe on their current mortgage.